PiyushN17/User-and-Admin-Authentication-with-Role-Based-Access/README.md

 To host it over to vercel
 To add validation authentication using bcrypt and jwt To host it on a server express and use routing
+To create the fully functional base for different level of users